Empowering Girls and Gender-Diverse Youth to Step Into Young Womanhood/Adulthood

 Every second year, we offer a comprehensive six-month rite of passage program, where participants are well-supported through their process into young adulthood.
-In this comprehensive experience, we dive deeper into the topics above, provide in-depth, personalized mentorship and embark on a 5-day adventure that includes a transformative coming-of-age ceremony.
+In this comprehensive experience, we dive deeper into the topics above, provide personalized mentorship and embark on a 5-day adventure that includes a transformative coming-of-age ceremony.
+Most importantly, participants continue to be supported after they return home from their trip, so that their growth and radiance is integrated into their daily lives.

 1. Mentorship